theforeman/theforeman.org/plugins/foreman_discovery/nightly/index.md

 Organization or Location can be changed via the "bulk actions" menu which appears once once or more discovered hosts are selected.

+Note `foreman_organization` or `foreman_location` facts are no longer taken into account.
+These can still be set via *Administer > Settings > Puppet* but only applies to Puppet checkins.

 ## 3.1.4 Global settings